How Long Does a Felony Stay on Your Record? Confusing Law Explained

 A felony can severely limit a person’s ability to apply for professional licensure, obtain gainful employment or get housing.
 In some instances, it can even impact a person’s right to vote or exercise other rights.

 Expunging or sealing a felony conviction can help give the applicant a better chance to get a job or lease a home or apartment, but the process can be daunting.
-How long does a felony stay on your record?
-It depends on how quickly one can get it expunged or sealed, the laws in each state, and the type of felony charge.
+The length of stay of a felony on your record depends on how quickly one can get it expunged or sealed, the laws in each state, and the type of felony charge.

 The following states have automatic expungement laws for felony non-convictions (charges that were never tried, were dismissed or dropped, or were vacated).
-Although the question to “Do dropped charges show up on a background check?” is a separate matter and surprisingly enough, most of the time they do.
+However, whether dropped charges show up on a background check is a separate matter, and surprisingly enough, most of the time they do appear.

 Despite them showing up on background checks in some cases, Clean Slate Laws allow for the automatic clearing of records.
 Seven states have passed legislation to date.